 The NSW Government is committed to streamlining the assessment and determination of projects that inject investment into the NSW economy and keep people in jobs.

-Through the Planning System Acceleration Program, we accelerated determination of 101 major projects and planning proposals in 24 weeks, creating the opportunity for up to 50,000 jobs, 25,000 dwellings, $25 billion in economic value and 400 hectares of open space.
-A 2021 performance audit by the NSW Audit Office found that the program was effectively delivered.
+Through the Planning System Acceleration Program, we sped up determination of 101 major projects and planning proposals in 24 weeks, creating the opportunity for up to 50,000 jobs, 25,000 dwellings, $25 billion in economic value and 400 hectares of open space.

-The program identifies and case manages public or private sector projects with the potential to deliver a strong pipeline of investment, public benefit, growth and jobs over the medium term and continue to support our state’s economic recovery.
+It identifies public or private sector projects with the potential to deliver strong investment, public benefit, economic growth and jobs in the medium-term and to support the state’s economic recovery.

 How it works

 Projects from the public and private sector are eligible for the program, especially those that are already in the planning system or have come to our attention through the fast-track process.

 - Other planning matters, for example planning proposals